CodingWithJiro/CodingWithJiro/README.md

 🧠 A self-taught frontend web developer focused on building accessible, responsive, and user-friendly websites.

-📚 I document and share every project I build here on GitHub—ranging from real-world web challenges to interactive educational tools.
+📚 I document and share every project I build here on GitHub ranging from real-world web challenges to interactive educational tools.

-🎯 **Current goal:** Actively seeking a frontend developer role — and open to freelance work.
+🎯 **Current goal:** Actively seeking a frontend developer role and open to freelance work.
 Let’s build something together!

 🚀 **Long-term vision:** Grow into full-stack development, AI, systems design, and cloud architecture.

 ## 💻 &nbsp;Explore My Work

 Curious to what I’ve been building?
-Check out my **[Projects Hub](https://github.com/CodingWithJiro/Projects)** — a growing collection of all the websites, challenges, and mini-apps I’ve built while learning frontend web development.
+Check out my **[Projects Hub](https://github.com/CodingWithJiro/Projects)** which is a growing collection of all the websites, challenges, and mini-apps I’ve built while learning frontend web development.

 ## 🛠 &nbsp;Tech Stack